-Newman’s Own Organics Canned Dog Food receives the Advisor’s above-average rating of four stars.
+Newman’s Own Dinner for Dogs Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Newman’s Own Organics standard product line includes four canned dog foods.
+The Newman’s Own Dinner for Dogs product line includes 3 canned dog foods.

-- Newman’s Own Organics Turkey and Chicken Formula1
+- Newman’s Own Dinner for Dogs Turkey and Chicken [A]

-- Newman’s Own Organics Turkey and Brown Rice Formula
+- Newman’s Own Dinner for Dogs Turkey and Brown Rice [A]

-- Newman’s Own Organics Chicken and Brown Rice Formula
+- Newman’s Own Dinner for Dogs Chicken and Brown Rice [A]

-Newman’s Own Organics Chicken and Brown Rice Dog Food was selected to represent the others in the line for this review.
+Newman’s Own Dinner for Dogs Chicken and Brown Rice was selected to represent the other products in the line for this review.